Benefit Recipients

 I didn’t receive my check, where is it?

 Checks are mailed the same time every month.
 If you did not receive your check, contact our office so that we can verify that the check was mailed to the correct address.
 You will need to wait 10 working days for the post office to try to get the mail to you.
 If after that time you still have not received the check, call PERA back.
 We will then send an affidavit to you.
 Complete the affidavit and return it to PERA.
-The check will be re-issued within a week of receipt of the affidavit.
+The check will be reissued within a few weeks of receipt of the affidavit.

 How do I sign up for Direct Deposit (EFT)?